pyotr777/vtk_read/README.md

-# OpenFOAM datasets visualisation with matlplotlib and python
+# OpenFOAM data visualisation with matlplotlib

 Convert OpenFOAM data to VTK format with foamToVTK*.
 Create images and movies of 2D and 3D plots of scalar and vector data using python and matplotlib.